Shres0/CDAC_Project/README.md

 # CDAC_Project
-Vehicle Automation using CAN protocol
+COVAS : Collision Avoidance and Vehicle Automation System using CAN protocol